martinthomson/ROLIE/README.md

 The secondary CSIRT document spun off of the main document is heavily WIP and can be found under the name draft-banghart-mile-rolie-csirt.xml.
 This document does not currently compile correctly under xml2rfc, nor does it have correct front and back matter.

+An experimental CSS file is being worked on within this Repo for real-time rendering of RFC documents.
+It can be found under the title rfc7749.css.
+For now issues may be opened regarding this side project, although if it continues to be a source of discussion it will be moved to a seperate location.

 ## Contributing

 Before submitting feedback, please familiarize yourself with our current issues